zimejin07/Casino-Card-Payment-App/README.md

 ---

-## ⚠️ Known Limitations

-- ⚠️ **Types**: Some `any`/loose types exist for speed.
-- ⚠️ **No SSR**: Not optimized for SEO or SSR deployment.
-- ⚠️ **Not fully production-ready**: Skipped extensive validation logic & data layer abstraction.
-- ⚠️ **No persistent storage**: All card data is lost on page refresh (by design for this task).
-- ⚠️ **No mobile testing**: Responsive layout tested, but not on physical devices.
-- ⚠️ **No build-time optimization**: Running dev version inside Docker due to runtime type issues.
+## 🔧 Scope Notes & Trade-offs

+To focus on delivering the core functionality and user experience within time constraints, a few areas were deliberately simplified:

+- **Type Coverage**: TypeScript is used throughout, though some areas use relaxed typing (`any`) for faster iteration.
+- **Rendering Strategy**: Runs in **client-side mode only**, aligning with the interactive use case (no SEO or SSR needed).
+- **Form Validation**: Basic correctness and feedback UX are prioritized; advanced rules (e.g. Luhn checks) are deferred.
+- **Data Persistence**: Cards are stored in local memory only, per spec.
+- **Responsive Layout**: Tailwind utilities used for mobile responsiveness; manually tested on desktop and key breakpoints.
+- **Docker Runtime**: Runs in development mode via Docker to simplify review setup and avoid build-time issues.

 ---

 ## 🐳 Docker Support

-This app is Dockerized to run the **development server** inside a container.
+The app is Dockerized to run the **development server** in a container.

 ### ✅ To Run: